devops-coop/ansible-minecraft/README.rst

 Disclaimer
 ----------

-To automate the installation, this role automatically accepts the `Minecraft EULA <https://account.mojang.com/documents/minecraft_eula>`__.
+For execute a automatical installation you must accept the accepts the `Minecraft EULA <https://account.mojang.com/documents/minecraft_eula>`__.
 Be aware that by using this role, you implicitly accept the same EULA.
+You can handle the acception by using a Environment Property like: ```export mc_accept_eula=true```

+--To automate the installation, this role automatically accepts the `Minecraft EULA <https://account.mojang.com/documents/minecraft_eula>`__.
+Be aware that by using this role, you implicitly accept the same EULA.--

 .. |Travis CI build status| image:: https://travis-ci.org/nolte/ansible-minecraft.svg?branch=master
     :target: https://travis-ci.org/nolte/ansible-minecraft